Innovation Fellowship

 Selected students will be required to:

-Participate in monthly virtual seminars from September 2025 through May 2026
+• Participate in monthly virtual seminars from September 2026 through May 2027

-Attend an all-expenses-paid conference in Washington, D.C.
-(March 21–25, 2026)
+• Attend an all-expenses-paid conference in Washington, D.C.
+(April 3-7, 2027)

-Complete a 10–15 page original research paper centered on science and technology related topics through the lens of the Presidency and/or Congress
+• Complete a 10–15 page original research paper centered on science and technology related topics through the lens of the Presidency and/or Congress.

 While this Fellowship does not provide monetary funding, all participation costs, including conference expenses, are fully covered.
+This includes:

 Students who are not from a STEM background and do not attend one of our partner institutions (listed here) are welcome to apply to the At-Large program, which offers a similar opportunity to participate in the Presidential Fellows program, without the science and technology focus.
 You can find the application here.